savonet/book/video.md

 ### Images

-Images can be used as sources just as video video files: they are accepted by operators such as `single`, `playlist`, etc. However, if you try the following simple script
+Images can be used as sources just as video files: they are accepted by operators such as `single`, `playlist`, etc. However, if you try the following simple script